surapayh/Path-Planning-Strategies-in-Robotic-Swarms/README.md

 ## Evolutionary Algorithm based strategy
 This strategy is divided into Global Path Planning and Local Path Planning
 # Global Path Planning
 In this, the details of the [Environment](/Images/Environment.jpg) filled with obstacles is considered.
-Voronoi Tessellation of this environment provides us with the network of safe routes the robotic swarm can take to avoid obstacles.
-Then Dijkstra's algorithm was implemented to obtain the shortest safe path to the target from initial position
+Voronoi Tessellation of this environment provides us with the [network](/Images/Tessellated.jpg) of safe routes the robotic swarm can take to avoid obstacles.
+Then Dijkstra's algorithm was implemented to obtain the [shortest safe path](/Images/shortest_safe.jpg)to the target from initial position